Renewal and Refinancing #Featured articles #Mortgage Basics

 Frequently Asked Questions

-If you do not take action before the end of your term, some lenders may automatically renew your mortgage to a shorter term with standard rates, which carry higher interest rates.
+If you do not take action before the end of your term, some lenders may automatically renew your mortgage to a shorter term with standard interest rates, which are much higher than other terms.

 Final Thoughts

-Mortgage renewal provides an opportunity to reassess your financial circumstances, negotiate better terms, and ensure your mortgage continues to meet your needs.
-Understanding the current mortgage market will help you determine when to start thinking about your upcoming renewal and prepare you to negotiate or switch lenders if necessary.
+Mortgage renewal provides an opportunity to reassess your mortgage needs, thoroughly review your financial situation, negotiate better terms, and ensure your next mortgage term meets your needs.
+Understanding the mortgage rate forecast will help you determine when to start thinking about your upcoming renewal and prepare you to negotiate or switch lenders if necessary.

-Whether you choose to renew with your current lender or switch to a new one, it’s important that you thoroughly research your options and do your due diligence to find a mortgage solution that best meets your needs.
+Whether you choose to renew with your current lender or switch to a new one, it’s vital that you research your options and do your due diligence to find a mortgage solution that best meets your needs.

-Contact a mortgage expert today to see if renewing or switching your mortgage to nesto is right for your mortgage strategy.
+Contact nesto mortgage experts today to see if switching your mortgage to nesto is the right move for your mortgage strategy.

 Ready to get started?